whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-03-newping-library-ultrasonic-sensor/index.md

 int distance;            // Distance calculated by ultrasonic sensor int reactDistance = 40;  // Distance the sensor reacts to in centimeters
+// End added LED Blink Code

 void setup() {
-  Serial.begin(115200); // Open serial monitor at 115200 baud to see ping results. pingTimer = millis(); // Start now. pinMode(ultraLEDPin, OUTPUT);  // sets the ultraLEDpin as output }
+  Serial.begin(115200); // Open serial monitor at 115200 baud to see ping results. pingTimer = millis(); // Start now. pinMode(ultraLEDPin, OUTPUT);  // sets the ultraLEDpin as output } // end of setup()

 void loop() {

-  // Notice how there's no delays in this sketch to allow you to do other processing in-line while doing distance pings. if (millis() >= pingTimer) {   // pingSpeed milliseconds since last ping, do another ping.
+  if (millis() >= pingTimer) {   // pingSpeed milliseconds since last ping, do another ping.
     pingTimer += pingSpeed;      // Set the next ping time. sonar.ping_timer(echoCheck); // Send out the ping, calls "echoCheck" function every 24uS where you can check the ping status.
   }
-  // Do other stuff here, really.
-Think of it as multi-tasking.

-    if (distance <= reactDistance) {
+    if (distance <= reactDistance) { // check if distance is less than reactDistance digitalWrite(ultraLEDPin, HIGH); // turn on the LED pin } else {
-    digitalWrite(ultraLEDPin, HIGH);
-  } else {
-    digitalWrite(ultraLEDPin, LOW);
-  }
+    digitalWrite(ultraLEDPin, LOW);  // if distance is farther turn off LED pin }
-}
+} // end of loop()

 void echoCheck() { // Timer2 interrupt calls this function every 24uS where you can check the ping status.
   // Don't do anything here!